 Discover the answers as Gateway Building Company dives into the current building materials market.

-Supply Chain Interruptions and Ongoing Delays
+Supply Chain Interruptions & Ongoing Delays

 As you are probably already aware, the initial spike in the cost and availability of building materials stems from COVID-era shortages and supply chain interruptions.
 From cutting lumber to manufacturing steel beams and building hardware, millions of workers in the building materials supply chain were isolated and prevented from working during COVID lockdowns.
 The parts and pieces of mechanical and electrical equipment especially were and continue to be affected by overseas lockdowns.